vaizen360/SnakeSeq/README.md

 To run the snakefile, activate the myenv_86 conda environment in terminal, and then use ```snakemake --cores 4```

 The following workflow image demonstrates the dependencies of the rules and the order in which they would be executed.
-If you'd like to create your own workflow image, you can use '''snakemake --dag|dot - Tpng>workflow_dag.png'''
+If you'd like to create your own workflow image, you can use ```snakemake --dag | dot -Tpng > workflow_dag.png```

 ![workflow_dag](https://github.com/vaizen360/SnakeSeq/assets/134992475/45ab08c3-107c-40f6-b15e-8db57d1785e2)